Ans-Ishfaq/Bookmarks-Application/README.md

 ![ezgif com-gif-maker (3)](https://user-images.githubusercontent.com/84333937/129544787-990bc545-f70c-4c92-90fb-dd40b4475d85.gif)

 # How it works:
-It stores all data in local storage so that we can use use our data when we restart or refresh the site.
+It stores all data in local storage so that we can use use our data when we restart or refresh the site. <br>
 When we enters the name of site and url of that site it stores it in a list and show up three buttons. <br>
 => Visit <br>
 => Edit <br>